shizukaziye/MudaeFarm/README.md

 - `/wishani {anime}` — Adds an anime to your wishlist.
 This is akin to wishing every character from that anime.
 - `/unwishani {anime}` — Removes an anime from your wishlist.
 - `/wishlist` — Shows the list of your wished characters and anime.
-- `/claimdelay` — Sets the number of seconds to wait before automatically claiming a character.
+- `/claimdelay {seconds}` — Sets the number of seconds to wait before automatically claiming a character.
 This can be used to give a *human-like* feeling at the expense of time spent waiting.
 The default is `0`.